 If you’re visiting Tokyo in winter, then one of the best things you can do is to soak in an onsen.
 It leaves you feeling so relaxed that it was something I looked forward to at the end of each day.

 Atami is a hot spring town by the coast of Izu peninsula in Shizuoka prefecture.
 Its proximity – less than two hours southwest of the city – makes it one of the easiest onsen day trips from Tokyo.
 If you’ve never soaked in an onsen before, then I highly recommend trying it.

-If you enjoy nature and want great views of Mt.
-Fuji, then Hakone is one of the best day trips from Tokyo.
-It’s a part of Fuji-Hakone-Izu National Park in Kanagawa prefecture which is famous for its onsen resorts, temples and shrines, hiking trails, art museums, and view of Mt.
-Fuji rising up over Lake Ashinoko.
-Like Lake Kawaguchiko, it’s regarded as one of the best places to see Mt.
-Fuji in Japan.
+If you enjoy nature and want great views of Mount Fuji, then Hakone is one of the best day trips from Tokyo.
+It’s a part of Fuji-Hakone-Izu National Park in Kanagawa prefecture which is famous for its onsen resorts, temples and shrines, hiking trails, art museums, and view of Mount Fuji rising up over Lake Ashinoko.
+Like Lake Kawaguchiko, it’s regarded as one of the best places to see Mount Fuji in Japan.